 Years later I was gifted a large collared yellow shirt.
 Well into my teens, I adored the shirt and, with parted brows, watched my reflection in the mirror.
 I found myself no lesser than 'Amitabh Bachchan', an icon in Bollywood filmdom.

 The ebb of this 'high spirit' though subsided as I grew to maturity.
 But 'yellowness' of the yellow never left me.

 Some argue that 'yellow' is a sign of cowardice, death, and degeneration.
 They cite the example of setting sun.
 Maybe!
-But if the sun doesn't set how can it rise next day with full hope and life.
+But if the sun doesn't set, how can it rise the next day with full hope and life?
 Isn't it a part of the continuum called 'time' or 'eternity'?

 My joy flew to new boundaries when my friend Manu suggested Laxman's painting for the cover of my debut collection of short stories "Tyo Pahenlo Phool."
 I have dedicated the book to my mother.

 When I visited her in Ilam last month I said, "Mom, this is the book I wrote."

 "Little of your life, little of mine, lots of your tears and those yellow flowers!"
 I said.

 "Oh..
 Kale...!" she said with eyes full of tears, where I saw my life being reflected.